sadiatibrahim/NY-Citi-Bike-Rides/README.md

 # NY-Citi-Bike-Rides

-## Problem Description
+## Project Description

 This project aims to analyze the NYC Citi Bike Rides dataset to determine the total number of trips for each day of the week in a month.
-Additionally, it seeks to identify the busiest day of the week in a month and the total number of trips for each type of bike.
+Additionally, it seeks to identify the busiest day of the week in a month and also gives visibility to the type of bike that was used the most.

 ## Architecture
 ![image](https://github.com/sadiatibrahim/NY-Citi-Bike-Rides/assets/57956925/eb9cb276-300c-4858-b688-83aea562fe73)